Alignak-monitoring-contrib/alignak-backend/docs/configuration.rst

 If an environment variable `ALIGNAK_BACKEND_CONFIGURATION_FILE` exist, the file name defined in this variable takes precedence over the default files list.

-It's a JSON structured file. **Note** the the / (slash) characters used inside the variables values need to be escaped with a \!
+It's a JSON structured file. **Note** that the / (slash) characters used inside the variables values need to be escaped with a \!

 If an environment variable `ALIGNAK_BACKEND_MONGO_URI` exist, it will replace the one defined in the settings file for the MongoDB connection string.
 If an environment variable `ALIGNAK_BACKEND_MONGO_DBNAME` exist, it will replace the one defined in the settings file and will be used as the database name.